 Is Incense Harmful?
 The Facts and the Fiction

-Incense has had a bad rap lately.
-As people all over the world become more conscious of the harm caused by some of our lifestyle choices, we rightly want to know that what we put into our bodies is safe.
-Here, our experts break down the science behind this ancient tool and answer the question once and for all: is incense harmful?
+People all over the world are becoming more conscious of the harm caused by some lifestyle choices.
+We rightly want to know that what we put into our bodies is safe - so why is incense a worry for people?
+Here, our experts break down the science behind this popular, ancient tool and answer the question once and for all: is incense harmful?

 Is Incense Harmful to Humans?

-Sometimes yes, sometimes no. The real answer lies in the type, origin, and method of burning incense.
+Sometimes yes, however, sometimes no; the real answer lies in the type, origin, and method of burning incense.

 For example, an incense stick containing synthetic fillers and combustibles with very little organic plant matter can be toxic when burned regularly.

-However, burning 100% plant-based, mechanically extracted incense indirectly can be incredibly safe, and is increasingly used in clinical settings.
+However, burning 100% plant-based, mechanically extracted incense (indirectly) can be safer and kinder to our bodies, perhaps why it is increasingly used in clinical settings.

-Read on to get more of the nitty gritty on why incense can be great, and why it can also be harmful.
+Read on to get more of the nitty gritty on why incense can be soul and body healing, but why it can also be harmful.

 Is Incense Harmful to Pets?

-However, you can easily mitigate this by ensuring you purchase incense made from only natural, unadulterated materials.
+You can easily mitigate this by ensuring you purchase incense made from only natural, unadulterated materials.
+However, some natural fragrances can still upset our pets - here are our favourite pet-friendly natural scents!

 What is Incense?